Nicolasharibol/song_recommender_final/README.md

 • Retained 9 features essential for the machine learning project, as other features were deemed unnecessary.

-• Applied Standard Scaler in the audio features curated dataset, ensuring each contributes equally to the analysis.
+• Applied Standard Scaler, ensuring each contributes equally to the analysis.

 # 💡 Machine Learning Approach: